paganotoni/todox/Readme.md

 A few environment variables to consider are:

 ```
 GO_ENV                          - The environment the app is running in.
-Defaults to development.
-Use production in production.
+Defaults "development"
 PORT                            - The port the app will run on.
-Defaults to 3000.
+Defaults "3000"
 ```

 Another consideration to keep in mind is that the build process assumes Linux and x64 architecture so if the docker image is being used on a different platform it may not work.
 This is because we pull the specific version of the tailwind standalone CLI.